jjbursik/weave/site/operational-guide/interactive.md

 a quorum from being reached - you will need to address that before moving on.

+Then optionally on each existing peer:

+    weave connect <new peer>

+This step is not mandatory, but improves the robustness of network reformation in the face of node failures as _nodes do not remember to connect to discovered peers on restart_.

 ### Stopping a Peer

 A peer can be stopped temporarily with the following command: